Physiotherapy

 Kinesio taping

-Balance pads stimulate the proprioceptive system, ie body awareness.
-By standing on the balance pads, the deeper, postural musculature is addressed and the horses receive a lot of neural input that influences core stability.
+Balance pads stimulate body awareness.
+By standing on the balance pads, the deeper, postural musculature is engaged and the horses receive a lot of neural input that influences core stability.

-Due to the constant destabilization on the unstable ground, the horses have to constantly adjust their muscle tone in order to maintain their balance.
+Due to the constant destabilisation on the unstable surface, the horses have to constantly adjust their muscle tone to maintain their balance.

 Therapeutic exercise therapy

 Teamwork makes the dream work!
-The cooperation of the rider/owner is indispensable to achieve good results.
+Cooperation of the rider/owner is indispensable to achieve good results.

 Attention!

 Equi 'n sync is not a veterinarian, does not diagnose and is not a substitute for veterinary care.
-Physiotherapy is altough complementary to this!
+Physiotherapy does, however, complement this!